ZeeCoder91/osticket-prereqs/README.md

 <br />

 <p>
-In PHP Manager, follow these steps to enable specific DLLs:
+In PHP Manager, follow these steps to enable specific DLLs (Dynamic Link Libraries):
 <br />1.
 Navigate to the "PHP Extensions" section.
 <br />2.
 Find and enable php_imap.dll, php_intl.dll, and php_opcache.dll by checking their corresponding boxes.
 <br />3.
 Apply the changes.